 In September 2021 the Court of Appeals for the 11th Circuit held that, for the purpose of determining the scope of market exclusivity, the term "same disease or condition" in the statute means the designated "rare disease or condition" and could not be interpreted by the FDA to mean the "indication or use."
 Thus, the court concluded, orphan drug exclusivity applies to the entire designated disease or condition rather than the "indication or use."
-It is unclear how this court decision will be implemented by the FDA.
+Although there have been legislative proposals to overrule this decision, they have not been enacted into law.
+On January 23, 2023, the FDA announced that, in matters beyond the scope of that court's order, the FDA will continue to apply its existing regulations tying orphan-drug exclusivity to the uses or indications for which the orphan drug was approved.